lukyyy9/Distant-Bot/README.md

 ## Overview

-The **Distant Bot** is designed to enrich user interactions within Discord servers by facilitating media sharing from popular social platforms directly into Discord channels.
-By supporting Instagram Reels, TikTok videos, and Twitter posts, Distant not only enhances the user experience and community engagement but also aims to combat social media addiction.
+The **Distant Bot** is designed to enrich user interactions within Discord servers by **facilitating media sharing from popular social platforms directly into Discord channels**.
+By supporting **Instagram Reels**, **TikTok videos**, and **Twitter posts**, Distant not only enhances the user experience and community engagement but also aims to **combat social media addiction**.
 This innovative approach allows users to stay within Discord, reducing the urge to switch between apps and potentially fall into the social media rabbit hole.
-A key feature is the ability for users to like shared videos, promoting an interactive and engaging community experience.
+A key feature is the ability for users to **like shared videos**, promoting an interactive and engaging community experience.
+Users can also **share tracks from a music streaming service**.
+Distant will search and send the links of all platforms for the track.

 ## Features